Professor David Schalkwyk

 - Literature and the Touch of the Real.
 University of Delaware Press, 2004.

-- Speech and Performance in Shakespeare’s Sonnets and Plays.
-Cambridge University Press, 2002.
-Paperback edition: 2007.
+- Speech and Performance in Shakespeare’s Sonnets and Plays (Cambridge University Press, 2002; paperback 2007)

-- “Shakespeare’s Tragedies in Southern Africa”.
-The Oxford Handbook of Shakespearean Tragedy.
-Oxford: Oxford University Press, 2016.
+- 'Shakespeare’s Tragedies in Southern Africa,' in The Oxford Handbook of Shakespearean Tragedy (Oxford: Oxford University Press, 2016)

-- “Mandela’s Stoicism”.
-The Cambridge Companion to Nelson Mandela.
-Ed.
-Rita Barnard Cambridge: Cambridge University Press, 2014.
+- 'Mandela’s Stoicism,' in The Cambridge Companion to Nelson Mandela, ed.
+Rita Barnard (Cambridge: Cambridge University Press, 2014)

-- “Shakespeare’s Untranslatability”.
-Transnational Mobilities in Early Modern Theater, ed.
-Robert Henke and Eric Nicholson.
-Farnham, Surrey: Ashgate, 2014, 229-44.
+- 'Shakespeare’s Untranslatability,' in Transnational Mobilities in Early Modern Theater, ed.
+Robert Henke and Eric Nicholson (Farnham, Surrey: Ashgate, 2014), pp. 229-44

 Articles in peer-reviewed journals: